 Physical exercise: Exercises that involve the strengthening of muscles can improve the flexibility of your spine.

-You can use a cane or walkers to walk.
+You can use a cane or walker to walk.

 Non-surgical treatment options